 I have three children and two are in school; the two-year-old is home with me.
 I’m blessed and realize that I’m beyond fortunate to work at home during this stage of my life.

 Still.
 I need to work from home!
-I have deadlines and goals, none of which small children understand.
+Deadlines and goals exist, none of which small children understand.
 Working from home with children can seem impossible if you don’t have a plan.
 I once had no plan.

 In some ways, I have always worked from home.
 Teachers?
 They work after hours and over the summer.

 Working from home and completing a job takes juggling and compromise.
-I can’t promise you easy days or even a long string of smooth days.
-I can tell you the process that worked for me and how I get work done while keeping in step with my two-year-old.
-To successfully work from home with kids, I had to think through my preconceived ideas.
-I had to realize what was blocking me.
+I can’t promise you easy days or even a long string of smooth days; however, I can tell you the process that worked for me and how I get work done while keeping in step with my two-year-old.
+To successfully work from home with kids, I had to think through my preconceived ideas—to realize what was blocking me.
 This is how I did it.

 Set (realistic) Goals

 When I considered all aspects, I realized I had top goals—actions or non-actions—for every day:

 1. Small amounts of television for my child, Cara.

 2. Learning and personal interaction for Cara.